CleverRaven/Cataclysm-DDA/data/mods/Aftershock/crafting_system.md

 ### Tier 2

-Tier 2 scarp remains common, but requires some measure of effort to acquire.
+Tier 2 scrap remains common, but requires some measure of effort to acquire.
 Perhaps it spawns only in certain locations or requires specialized tools and skills to extract.
 This scrap might be used to craft disposable tools and weapons or to make decent quality ammunition and explosives.
 For example:

 - Bulky, makeshift version of an UPS with very limited charge capacity.
 - A rail gun/laser that works only for a limited number of shots before melting.